 SPUR has attracted applicants from all 50 states, Puerto Rico and several other countries since it began in 2010.
 Its alumni have gone on to graduate and enroll in doctoral programs all over the country.

 “All research institutions need to step up and make a difference,” Dr. Lee said.
 “Sanford Research is definitely committed to doing that.
-We’re opening up opportunities for who could be the next Nobel Laureate or maybe the next Lorraine Cross recipient.
+We’re opening up opportunities for someone who could be the next Nobel Laureate.
 You can’t do that without access to opportunities in research.”

 - Simulation gives students glimpse into health care careers